Blade: A Derivative-free Bayesian Inversion Method using Diffusion Priors: Method

-\end{small} Thanks to the covariance preconditioner, the dynamics in Eq.~\eqref{eq:approx-dynamic} does not require explicit computation of $\hat{A}$ and thus avoids computing the matrix pseudo-inverse.
-Further, Eq.~\eqref{eq:approx-dynamic} eliminates the need for derivatives of the forward model, allowing us to run algorithm with only black-box access to $\mathcal{G}$.
+which does not require explicit computation of $\hat{A}$ and thus avoids computing the matrix pseudo-inverse.
+Eq.~\eqref{eq:approx-dynamic} also eliminates the need for derivatives of the forward model, allowing us to run the algorithm with only black-box access to $\mathcal{G}$.
 The dynamics in Eq.~\eqref{eq:approx-dynamic} shares a similar structure as that of Ensemble Kalman Sampling (EKS)~\citep{garbuno2020interacting} and ALDI~\citep{garbuno2020affine}.
-However, a key distinction is that each particle in \texttt{Blade} has its own target distribution associated with $\rvx^{(j)}$, enabling multi-modal sampling, whereas EKS and ALDI share the same potential function across all the particles.
+However, a key distinction is that each particle in \texttt{Blade} has its own target distribution associated with $\rvx^{(j)}$---an individualized, locally-adapted update rather than the single shared potential used by EKS and ALDI---letting the ensemble cover distinct posterior regions.